 Dyn Pick is frequently attached to the end flanges of industrial robots and used in diverse processes, such as assembly, grinding, and deburring.
 Also, it has been adopted by many research institutions and universities.
 For use of Dyn Pick under whatever user environment, IP65 is specified as a standard.
-Furthermore, the 24V type sensor is suitable for any type of use as it is CE-mark compliant by taking measures against noise (Emission: EN61000-6-4 and Immunity: EN610000-6-2 in the EMC Directive; both are standards for industrial environment).
+Furthermore, Dyn Pick is suitable for any type of use as it is CE-mark compliant by taking measures against noise (Emission: EN61000-6-4 and Immunity: EN610000-6-2 in the EMC Directive; both are standards for industrial environment).

 As another advantage of the capacitive principle of detection, a stopper mechanism is provided internally because the inside of the sensor is structurally simple.
 Conventional force sensors had an image of “being easy to break” while being expensive.
 As Dyn Pick includes WACOH-TECH’s original stopper mechanism, the sensor is protected against destruction by overload in all directions.
 The sensor is protected even if it bumps against an industrial robot due to a wrong movement during teaching.